stelzo/stelzo/README.md

 Moin 👋

 I am a software engineer with a passion for mobile robotics and server development.
-While Rust, Golang are my favorite languages right now, I also have experience with Swift, C, C++, CUDA, Python, Java, PHP, SQL, and JavaScript.
-I am currently working on my master's thesis in reinforcement learning for autonomous exploration and will soon finish my computer science degree with a focus on AI.
+While Rust and Go are my favorite languages right now, I also have experience with Swift, C, C++, CUDA, Python, Java, PHP, SQL, and JavaScript.

 ## Robotics